Pinterest Hidden ImagePinterest Hidden Image

 The Simple Wild follows Calla Fletcher, a city girl who reconnects with her estranged, dying father in the Alaskan wilderness.
 This leads to unexpected personal growth and romance.

 Jonah doesn’t think Calla can “handle” Alaska, but Calla becomes determined to prove him wrong.
 As time passes, they form a bond.
-But Calla’s heart is in Toronto, and Jonah’s heart is in Alaska.
+But Calla’s heart is in Toronto, and Jonah’s is in Alaska.
 Calla knows her parents failed in these exact circumstances years ago.

 The “wild” is not so simple after all!
 The Simple Wild is a social media favorite that begins a series of four romance books.